IanWraith/DMRDecode/README.txt

 although I would like to improve the AudioInThread code so it doesn't appear to hog 100% of the CPU time.)

-Milestone 3 - To decode the CACH
+Milestone 3 - To decode the CACH TACT (Reached 22nd October 2010)

+Milestone 4 - To decode the CACH payload

-Ian Wraith (15th October 2010)
+Ian Wraith (22nd October 2010)